Don't let poor planning get you down. Get those ideas on paper and stick to it. Be flexible but don't abandon your plan and embrace chaos!

 Identify your target customers and make sure your content is relevant to them.
 Many companies have no idea who their customers are (at least, the ones they want to reach).
 The first answer that often springs to mind is often "everyone" but no copy, however well written, can appeal to every single person.

 That's the beauty of social media.
 If you have clearly defined your audience in the research stage you can hone in on those people with the inbuilt targeting capabilities of most social media channels.

-50% of people believe that improvements to their content distribution (including better targeting) contributed to improved marketing performance.
+(including better targeting) contributed to improved marketing performance.